-I’m a literary historian, interested in British 19th, 20th and 21st-century literature and publishing.
-When I was an academic my book history research has been based on the reading choices of people like my great-grandparents and their friends and families: the ordinary novel for the ordinary British reader from the beginning of the 20th century who didn’t have a lot of time or spare cash for books, but enjoyed what the library could offer.
-I want my students to think about how books were written, marketed, sold and presented to the reader in exchange for money.
-If the books I study had to compete with buying daily food, or a new pair of shoes, I want to know how and why that novel, or those books of essays, or the cookbook, won that choice.
-My publishing history research has been focused on British publishing during the First World War, and in the 1960s and 1970s in the permissive era.
+I’m a publisher and a literary historian, interested in British 20th- and 21st-century literature and publishing.
+When I was an academic my book history research was based on the reading choices of people like my great-grandparents and their friends and families: the ordinary novel for the ordinary British reader from the beginning of the 20th century who didn’t have a lot of time or spare cash for books, but enjoyed what the library could offer.
+I wanted my students to think about how books were written, marketed, sold and presented to the reader in exchange for money.
+If buying books had to compete with buying daily food, or a new pair of shoes, I want to know how and why that novel, or those books of essays, or the cookbook, won that choice.
+My publishing history research has been focused on British publishing during the First World War, with an unexpected jump to the 1960s and 1970s in the permissive era.

-I’ve taught in several mainland European universities and at the Open University and at the University of Reading (no pun intended), in the UK.
+I taught in several mainland European universities and at the Open University and at the University of Reading (no pun intended), in the UK.
 I’m now a Visiting Fellow at the Oxford International Centre for Publishing Studies at Oxford Brookes University.
 The list of my scholarly publications is here.
-The link to my page in academia.edu is here.
-And you can find me on LinkedIn here but I very rarely do anything on that site.
+You can find me on LinkedIn here but I very rarely do anything on that site.

 Since becoming a publisher all that research has fed into finding the forgotten fiction (and non-fiction) that we publish.
 Read all about Handheld Press, and what we publish, here.

 Do you have a question?
 Send me a message here: